-Encroachments crop up on Nahar-E-Panchakki | www.lokmattimes.com
+Encroachments crop up on Nahar-e-Panchakki | www.lokmattimes.com

-Nahar leading to Panchakki on the way to collapse Aurangabad, April 3: A wall was recently constructed on the ...
+Nahar near Bibi-Ka-Maqbara on the way to collapse Aurangabad, April 3: A wall was recently constructed on the nahar ...

 Aurangabad, April 3: